Oct 01 2007

 “I slept with your picture under my pillow,” she seethed.
 “I had to wonder every day if you were dead.”
 Her words filled me with shame.
 I wanted to scoop her up like I used to, kiss that angry moon-shaped face, and tell her how sorry I was over and over again.
 “Leave me alone,” she said.

 And eventually I did.
 I had to.
 Years did not mend the divide, no apology would suffice, and the little girl I loved deeply and then selfishly abandoned as a teenager turned into someone I did not recognize.
 A woman steeped in rage, and full of violence.
 Blackouts, excuses, justifications, no help sought, wanted, or thought to be needed.
 She had become a woman not unlike our mother.
-In my eighth month of pregnancy, with no argument preceding it, just a sullen mood, Deborah turned violent.
+In my eighth month of pregnancy, with no argument preceeding it, just a sullen mood, Deborah suddenly kicked me in the stomach.
 I was stunned, but luckily not physically hurt.

 I let go of my baby sister after that, and the pain was sharp and deep.
 I felt an enormous amount of guilt and shame for abandoning her, and blamed myself for causing the anger that seemed to spark all of her other furies.